niupuhua1234/TRIMER/README.md

 ## Usage
 1. The raw gene expression data and binarized gene expression data  can be found in the google drive: https://drive.google.com/file/d/197DwrvBz8IMmwi3nTO64TV02_23gjIaT/view?usp=sharing, https://drive.google.com/file/d/1n0MDIhO17n7_Jy158euCU10kuySncbsp/view?usp=sharing .The metabolic model ***iAF260*** and interaction list can be found in folder source_data.
 3. ***(Under Any R environment)***  Run R script shown below for Bayesian network learning before estimating the regulatory bound for flux prediction.
 The BN learning is seperated from other part of the package as the process is time-consuming.
-The Input is binarized gene expression data and interaction list as prior knowledge for structure leaning.
+The input are binarized gene expression data and interaction list which serve as prior knowledge for structure leaning.
 The learned BN is saved in **.bif** format which can be read by function read.bif in **bnlearn** package.
     ```text
     bnlearn.R
     ```